Azure/blobxfer/docs/30-vectored-io.md

 ### Stripe
 `stripe` mode will splice a file into multiple chunks and scatter these chunks across destinations specified.
-These destinations can be different a single or multiple containers within the same storage account or even containers distributed across multiple storage accounts if single storage account bandwidth limits are insufficient.
+These destinations can be single or multiple containers within the same storage account or even containers distributed across multiple storage accounts if single storage account bandwidth limits are insufficient.

 `blobxfer` will slice the source file into multiple chunks where the `stripe_chunk_size_bytes` is the stripe width of each chunk.
-This parameter will allow you to effectively control how many blobs/files are created on Azure. `blobxfer` will then round-robin through all of the destinations specified to store the slices.
+This parameter will allow you to effectively control how many blobs/files are created on Azure. `blobxfer` will then round-robin through all of the destinations specified to scatter the slices.
 Information required to reconstruct the original file is stored on the blob or file metadata.
 It is important to keep this metadata in-tact or reconstruction will fail.